 - Expressing Gratitude (Grades 6-12)

-4. Priortize classroom discussions
+4. Prioritize classroom discussions

 Encourage classroom discussions to create a rich dialogue, facilitate discussion for all student learners, and give students multiple opportunities to see how their peers solve problems and hear the language they use to describe representations.
-Not only will this keep your students focused, it will also help them practice social and emotional learning skills.
+Not only will this keep your students focused, but it will also help them practice social and emotional learning skills.

 How can you ensure all students are participating and can be heard?
-Through our Collaborate Board, students can share ideas to a larger audience as they begin their discovery on selected topics.
+Through our Collaborate Board, students can share ideas with a larger audience as they begin their discovery on selected topics.
 With this activity, students can share their thoughts and ideas on an interactive digital board that’s moderated by the teacher.
 Teachers can support a whole class discussion while ensuring all students’ ideas are heard and considered.

 Here are some Collaborate Board activities you can use in your classroom: